davidsonz/Travel-Website/_posts/2016-02-06-FarewellSpit.md

 <h4>Pupu Springs</h4>

 Reckoned to be the purest water in New Zealand the <a target="_blank" href="https://www.doc.govt.nz/parks-and-recreation/places-to-go/nelson-tasman/places/takaka-area/te-waikoropupu-springs/">Pupu Springs</a> are wonderous and well worth a stop if you are in the area.
-The waters are Tapu or sacred so there is no touch or drinking from the water, looking only unfortunately.
+The waters are Tapu or sacred so there is no touching or drinking from the water, looking only unfortunately.

 <img src="https://lh3.googleusercontent.com/cRQt5ATpiXOVysAXn6oNil67LW2IJ7Tu9oNh8RNXoUqosNZletwMNIXhdUEWaNZ-7NYCjZWlzrJfcyBnNdp8zFtbZ2pnjoHInw-SFHGDkL3UpabFaUBXhY8SOQUMOBigRzT77D_1464=w2400" class="image1">
 <img src="https://lh3.googleusercontent.com/v_u4B3kwG4YFqFmRAhPxTsV8hmrddWPRxIKO9FZ8C95tcMDUn74R2RezpTwhdETyF0zsraNnk-yzULJRMLtGlSLGAuQgokDunwxiSBmgkvNojHyucHFieY_A2kIrpdfKDFdscrMOUjc=w2400" class="image1">